jdouliez/link_highlighter_extension/README.md

 ## Todo
 * Create the options's page to modify CSS applied on links types
+* Add an ON/OFF option to disable extension on the fly
-* Make only the border blinking and not all the link html tag content
+* [BUG] Make only the border blinking and not all the link html tag content

 ## Credit
 Developed by Jordan Douliez